Heartstrings (Howling Bells album): Production

-In November 2013, Howling Bells recorded Heartstrings over an eleven-day period at Assault & Battery 2 in North London.
+In November 2013, Howling Bells recorded Heartstrings over an eleven-day period at Assault & Battery Studios in North London.
 The album was predominately produced by Marks but Moulder periodically came to the studio where he gave insight and perspective, and ultimately oversaw the process.
 Members of the band stated that Marks had an immense energy about her and was very intense and enthusiastic in the studio.

 The piano on "Paper Heart" was played on a Grotrian-Steinweg Concert Grand Piano that was previously housed at Abbey Road Studios and was owned by English audio engineer, musician, and record producer, Alan Parsons (The Beatles, Pink Floyd, Alan Parsons Project).
 Howling Bells wrote "Heartstrings" (the title track), a few years prior, but were never content with its outcome so they suspended the song's recording.
 It initially featured a different instrumentation and musical structure with a piano and synthesizers, along with a higher vocal register.
 The band substituted a guitar for the keyed instruments and took the song down an octave to make it work with the album.

 Along with production, the album was mixed by Marks and Moulder as well.
 It was mixed on Pro Tools with a Chandler Limited 16 x 2 Mini Rack Mixer and ran through an EQ, as well as a compressor.
 The album was mastered by John Davis at Metropolis Studios in London.
 Two of Juanita's Albert Albert bandmates, Hodgson and Greatorex, played a part in the overall production of Heartstrings.
 Hodgson founded the small, independent record label, Birthday Records, and signed Howling Bells to it after the band parted ways with previous record label Cooking Vinyl.
 Greatorex was responsible for the art design of the album.
 Juanita was responsible for the photography on the album, which was taken at Clissold Park, near her home.
 Howling Bells referenced movie posters from the 1970s, including the film, Badlands, for the artwork on the album.